-Florence Harkness Professor of Religion and Chair Department of Religious Studies
+Florence Harkness Professor of Religion; Chair, Department of Religious Studies

 Timothy Beal is the Florence Harkness Professor of Religion and chair of the Department of Religious Studies at Case Western Reserve University.
 He is the Editor-in-Chief of The Oxford Encyclopedia of the Bible and the Arts (also on oxfordbiblicalstudies.com), which was named the Best Print Reference in the Humanities for 2015 by Library Journal.
 He has published twelve books, most recently Revelation: A Biography, forthcoming from Princeton University Press with support from a Public Scholar Award from the National Endowment for the Humanities.
 Other books include The Rise and Fall of the Bible: The Unexpected History of an Accidental Book (Houghton Mifflin Harcourt, 2011), Biblical Literacy: The Essential Bible Stories Everyone Needs to Know (HarperOne, 2009), Religion in America: A Very Short Introduction (Oxford University Press, 2008), Roadside Religion: In Search of the Sacred, the Strange, and the Substance of Faith (Beacon, 2005), and Religion and Its Monsters (Routledge, 2001).
 In addition to scholarly articles, Tim has written popular essays on religion, Bible, media, and culture for The New York Times, The Washington Post, CNN.com, The Christian Century, and The Chronicle of Higher Education, among others.